Arthur Burns (police officer): Italy

 In October 1944 the 1st Battalion, Duke of Wellington's Regiment was ordered to attack 'Monte Ceco' (Monte Cece), near Palazzuolo sul Senio, north-east of Florence after two repulsed attacks by the 2nd Foresters and the 1st KSLI.
 The mountain was strategically important having total command of 'Arrow Route', which was an important route north for the Allied advance.

 1DWR began an assault on 6 October.
 During the night the attack was stopped by the CO Lt Col Sheil, and 'C' Company withdrew under heavy fire.
 'A' Coy remained clinging to its position near the top.
 Lt Col Sheil visited Burns, who had observed that the Germans were least alert in the early afternoon.
 Sheil agreed with Burns suggestion that this would be the best time to attack the Germans.
 A second attack took place at about 15:30 on 8 October.
 'C' Company led the advance with 'A' Company in close support.
 'C' Company was held up by heavy machine-gun and mortar fire on the reverse slope of the preceding ridge and Sheil was ordered to get 'A' company through.
 Whilst Burns and 'C' Company's commander, Captain Peter Hassle, were assessing the situation from the exposed ridge top they were joined by Lt Col Sheil.
 A decision was made to have 'B' Company lead the attack and have 'A' company move through them onto the crest.
 A burst of Spandau fire opened up on the three officers and instantly killed Lt Col Sheil and wounded Captain Hassle in the arm.
 Burns then took command of both 'A' and 'C' Companies and after some hurried re-consolidation the attack continued.
 Burns personally led two platoons in an attack on two machine gun positions on the crest.
 Under intense fire they took control of the ridge, wiping out the machine-gun posts in the attack.
 The enemy counter-attacked twice through the night of 8–9 October, but were repulsed with heavy casualties and withdrew to pre-prepared positions further north.
 Following the capture of Monte Cece the award of a DSO was conferred on Captain Burns.
-Private Richard Henry Burton, a member of Burns' company, was awarded the Victoria Cross, for gallantry, in that same action.
+Private Richard Henry Burton, a member of Burns's company, was awarded the Victoria Cross, for gallantry, in that same action.

 Captain Burns citation in the December supplement to the London Gazette read:

 Burns served with 1DWR in Palestine during the Palestine Emergency after the war.
 On demobilisation, he returned to Derby as a constable, until his DSO ribbon was spotted by the Chief Constable.
 He was then promoted rapidly to command the Derby CID.